bhnuka/nyc-disparity-mapper/README.md

 2. Refresh the window
 3. Wait 10 seconds, then try adjusting overlays again

-If issues persist, please do contact me, at me LinkedIn linked on my profile
+If any issues persist, please do contact me, at the LinkedIn profile linked on my account